aldryn/aldryn-boilerplate-bootstrap3/docs/structure/general.rst

 .. important::
     This folder is publicly available, all files can be accessed via ``http://yourwebserver/static/``.

-The general folder layout looks as follows:
+The default folder layout looks as follows:

 .. code-block:: text